 24. Internationally, there has been interest in addressing emissions leakage, as governments seek to achieve extensive emissions reductions in order to meet their domestic and international climate targets.
 In July 2021, the European Union (EU) released a draft regulation that would establish a CBAM.
-Under the proposed regulation, the financial adjustment would be phased in over a 10-year period beginning in 2026, with corresponding adjustments to IAs in the EU emissions trading scheme (further detail provided below).
+Under the proposed regulation, the financial adjustment would be phased in over a 10-year period

-&lt;sup>6 Both in terms of their competitiveness on the domestic market (where they compete with imports) and on export markets.
+6 Both in terms of their competitiveness on the domestic market (where they compete with imports) and on export markets.

-25. Democrat Senators in the United States have proposed a similar mechanism, and Canada has expressed plans to consult with key trading partners on the use of CBAMs.
+- beginning in 2026, with corresponding adjustments to IAs in the EU emissions trading scheme (further detail provided below)7. - 25.
+Democrat Senators in the United States have proposed a similar mechanism, and Canada has expressed plans to consult with key trading partners on the use of CBAMs.